 Element 7.4.1.
-An annual environmental hygiene plan is developed in consultation with relevant stakeholders.
+An annual environmental hygiene plan as described in the 'National IPC Guidelines for Acute Healthcare Facilities' is developed in consultation with relevant stakeholders.
 [Core element]

 Standard 7.5.
 The structural design and layout of each hospital complies with evidence based best practice for IPC, risk management and other specialised design specifications for healthcare facilities.